sabinamagar7-maker/sabinamagar7-maker/README.md

 - Designing analytical structures (semantic layers, data marts) that make data easier to use
 - Exploring patterns in customer, product, or operational data to tell a story

-I typically work with tools like Power BI, SQL, and Python — but the real value for me is in **thinking analytically**, structuring data, and creating clarity.
+I typically work with tools like Google Sheet, Power BI, SQL, and Python but the real value for me is in **thinking analytically**, structuring data, and creating clarity.